 Because of Bluetooth, there is no reason not to be able to use the MOGA with a tablet in order to gain a larger view.
 Obviously in this case the MOGA has to be held in front of the tablet, which will need to be on a stand or in some way positioned independently during game play.
 And I can fairly say the batteries held up for more than 14 hours easy (PowerA says they’ll run for up to 18 before needing replacement).

-Bottom line: The $49 retail cost of the MOGA Mobile Gaming System is right in the ballpark — losing a rechargeable battery is no big deal compared to losing wires for Bluetooth connectivity.
+The retail cost of the MOGA Mobile Gaming System is right in the ballpark — losing a rechargeable battery is no big deal compared to losing wires for Bluetooth connectivity.
 The MOGA is well thought out as a controller for gamers who think Android’s OS is the way to go.

 - Rubberized grips